acionescu/event-bus/README.md

 	}
 ```

-Where `causeEvent` is a previous event that logically, was the cause of the current event being triggered.
+Where `causeEvent` is a previous event that, logically, was the cause of the current event being triggered.

 #How would the configuration look like ?